databricks-industry-solutions/security-analysis-tool/docs/setup/azure.md

 ![](../gif/terminal-azure.gif)

-Congratulations! 🎉 You are now ready to start using SAT.
+Congratulations! 🎉 You are now ready to start using the SAT.
 Please click [here](../setup.md#usage) for a detailed description on how to run and use it.

 ## Troubleshooting